Announcing the next workshop in PUNE on 1st MAR, 2020

 Always wanted to double check the “management quality” before investing your hard earned money in the stock?

-We are now conducting a hands-on full-day workshop on “Forensic Accounting for Investors”
+Come and attend the hands-on full-day workshop on “Forensic Accounting for Investors”

 This workshop will teach you